ScanPilot ← All Articles

 How to Convert a Scanned PDF to Excel

 Scanned PDFs are essentially images, which means you can't simply copy and paste the data into a spreadsheet.
 You need a tool that can "read" the image and extract the data accurately.
-This guide walks you through the full process step by step.
+This guide walks you through the full process step by step — whether your input is a scanned PDF, a phone photo of a document, or an image-based PDF.

 Why Scanned PDFs Are Difficult to Convert